lindsaytober/STA380-1/HW2/STA380_HW2_Yuan_Tober.md

 </table>

-According to both of these charts, the month and day with the lowest percentage of delayed flights is October and Saturday, respectively.
+According to both of these charts, the month and day with the lowest percentage of delayed flights is October and Wednesday, respectively.
 However, these percentages aggregate all destinations and airlines together.